anthonysim/PowerQuery/README.md

 I'd rather spend 80% of time on analysis and 20% of time on preperation rather than the reverse.

-I plan to add just random functions that helps me out at work so I can minimize time spent preping data.
+I plan to just random functions that helps me out at work so I can minimize time spent preping data.